-Chassis design must provide proper airflow to avoid exceeding the Intel[®] Xeon[®] processor maximum case temperature.
+1. Chassis design must provide proper airflow to avoid exceeding the Intel[®] Xeon[®] processor maximum case temperature.

-Disclaimer Note: Intel Corporation server boards contain a number of high-density VLSI and power delivery components that need adequate airflow to cool.
-Intel[®] ensures through its own chassis development and testing that when Intel[®] server building blocks are used together, the fully integrated system will meet the intended thermal requirements of these components.
-It is the responsibility of the system integrator who chooses not to use Intel[®] developed server building blocks to consult vendor datasheets and operating parameters to determine the amount of airflow required for their specific application and environmental conditions.
-Intel Corporation cannot be held responsible, if components fail or the server board does not operate correctly when used outside any of their published operating or non-operating limits.
+Disclaimer Note: Intel® ensures the unpackaged server board and system meet the shock requirement mentioned above through its own chassis development and system configuration.
+It is the responsibility of the system integrator to determine the proper shock level of the board and system if the system integrator chooses different system configuration or different chassis.
+Intel Corporation cannot be held responsible, if components fail or the server board does not operate correctly when used outside any of its published operating or non-operating limits.